US court keeps Texas border security law on hold in win for Biden | Law-Order

 Ezra, based in Austin, cited a 2012 U.S. Supreme Court ruling involving an Arizona law that held that states cannot adopt immigration enforcement measures that clash with federal law.
 The 5th Circuit panel is scheduled to hear arguments on the merits of the state's appeal on April 3.

 Circuit Judge Andrew Oldham, an appointee of Republican former President Donald Trump who dissented in Tuesday's decision, predicted that the panel would uphold the ruling blocking S.B.
 4 over his objections.
-"Today's decision means that we'll likely never know how Texas's state courts and its state law-enforcement officers would have implemented S.B.
-4," the judge wrote in his dissenting opinion.
+The decision "means that we'll likely never know how Texas's state courts and its state law-enforcement officers would have implemented S.B.
+4," Oldham wrote in his dissenting opinion.

-The U.S. Department of Justice and the office of Republican Texas Attorney General Ken Paxton did not immediately respond to requests for comment.
-Civil rights groups that joined the Biden administration in challenging the law praised Tuesday's ruling, saying it will temporarily prevent Texas authorities from violating migrants' rights and potentially engaging in racial profiling.

 "This unconstitutional proposal should never have gotten this far, and we look forward to the courts blocking it permanently so we can get back to discussing real policy solutions," Edna Yang, co-executive director of the group American Gateways, said in a statement.
-LEGAL DISPUTES
+The U.S. Justice Department and the office of Republican Texas Attorney General Ken Paxton did not immediately respond to requests for comment.

+Some local law enforcement officials in Texas said in interviews they were skeptical of the impact the law would have even if the courts do allow it to take effect because of limited resources for enforcement.
+"It's really not going to change a lot on the border because of capacity to do more.
+Everybody's doing all they can right now.
+Fortunately the federal government is there doing their part in most places," said Skylor Hearn, executive director of the Sheriffs' Association of Texas, whose membership includes most of the state's 254 counties.

 Immigration and security along the border with Mexico are hot topics for voters ahead of the Nov.
 5 U.S. election in which the Democratic president is seeking a second term in office.
-Donald Trump, the Republican candidate challenging him, pursed restrictive immigration policies during his presidency.
-Texas Governor Greg Abbott, a fierce Republican critic of Biden's immigration policies, signed the law in December, saying it was a necessary step to address an increase in illegal entries.
-Texas officials have blamed Biden for an increase in illegal border crossings that they have said drains states resources and threatens public safety,
+Trump, the Republican candidate challenging Biden, pursed restrictive immigration policies during his presidency.
+Texas Governor Greg Abbott, a fierce Republican critic of Biden's immigration policies, signed the law in December, saying it was necessary to address record levels of illegal entries, which Republicans have said drain states resources and threaten public safety.
+The Border Patrol was averaging around 3,800 migrant arrests per day border-wide over the past week, according to internal government data shared with Reuters.

 The Biden administration has said interference from Texas and other states only compounds the problem at the border.
 It and other critics of the Texas law have said that migrants who cross the border already can be charged with illegal entry or re-entry under federal laws.
 Advocates for migrants have said the law could fuel racial profiling by state authorities of people already in Texas.